-General Planning Considerations - In agricultural landscapes, conservation programs from NRCS or BWSR can provide funding for some projects with goals focused on soil and water conservation.
-County-level programs are often aligned with work being done by the Minnesota Department of Natural Resources, using easements and other conservation practices to protect wildlife and water quality.
+General Planning Considerations -County-level programs are often aligned with work being done by the Minnesota Department of Natural Resources, using easements and other conservation practices to protect wildlife and water quality.
 Unlike more traditional agricultural easements, working forests easements allow landowners to continue to harvest and manage their timber under an approved Forest Stewardship Plan.